SmartmediaAI/PersonalSum/README.md

 - `AssignmentFilter.py`: Contains the `AssignmentFilter` class used to filter assignments based on various quality metrics.
 - `BanFilter.py`: Contains the `BanFilter` class used to identify workers who consistently submit low-quality work.
 - `HITOrganizer.py`: Contains the `HITOrganizer` class used to organize HIT (Human Intelligence Task) files and move them based on approval status.
-- `Main.py`: The main script that ties together the functionalities of other scripts to filter, approve, reject, and organize assignments.
+- `main.ipynb`: A Jupyter Notebook that ties together the functionalities of other scripts to filter, approve, reject, and organize assignments in an interactive format.
-- `Notebook_main.ipynb`: A Jupyter Notebook that provides the same functionalities as `Main.py` for interactive use.
+- `mturk_helpers.py`: Contains helper functions used to manage MTurk HITs, such as creating HITs, processing directories, and handling qualifications.
+- `old_main_with_definitions.ipynb`: An older version of the main notebook with all function definitions included.
 - `README.md`: This file.
 - `dataset/`: Directory containing the original and topic-centric datasets.
   - `PersonalSum_original.csv`: The original dataset.